-Based on this mandate, two complementary projects were launched: the Advanced Practice Framework and Advanced Practice Certification.
-Both these initiatives represent important steps towards the goal of advanced practice roles in all MRT profession across the whole country.
+Based on this mandate, the CAMRT undertook two complementary initiatives: the Advanced Practice Framework and Advanced Practice Certification.
+Both of these initiatives have played a large part in the advances made to date in advanced practice in medical radiation technology and both are integral to fulfilling the goal of advanced practice roles for all MRT profession across the whole country.

 The CAMRT Advanced Practice Framework establishes a definition for advanced MRT practice in Canada.
 Its aim is to establish a common understanding of the phrase “advanced practice” among MRTs in Canada.
 The framework does this through a discussion of high-level principles and concepts that can be applied across a broad profession.
 It is hoped that those interested in advanced MRT practice across the country will find within it a common language and a conceptual frame to advance discussions at the institutional, educational and/or governmental levels.